gilmore-lab/protocols/Applying_EEG_Nets_and_Minimizing_Impedances.md

 ### Clean Up

+- Rinse the Net
-- Rinse the net in distilled water for 30 seconds while agitating the net.
-Do this a total of 4 times.
+  - Rinse the net in distilled water 4 times, agitating for 30 seconds each time.

 - Disinfect the net:
   - Disinfect the net using 2 liters of the disinfection solution:  disinfectant is good for 2 weeks so check the date before using.
   - Agitate the net in the solution for 3 minutes, then soak the net in the solution for an additional 7 minutes.
 Do not put your bare hand in the disinfectant.

-- Disinfect the measuring spoons: Wipe with a Clorox Wipe
+- Disinfect the measuring spoons
-  - Disinfect the measuring spoons by wiping them with a Clorox wipe.
+  - Wipe with a Clorox Wipe
+  - Place measuring spoons on the towel to dry

 - Rinse the net
   - Rinse the net in distilled water 4 times, agitating for 30 seconds each time.
-  -	Place measuring spoons on the towel to dry.

 - Hang the net on one of the drying racks with the cord above it so no water gets on the connector and spread the net out some.

 - Log the net used in the appropriate red folder.
 Be sure to include any notes that are appropriate (i.e. any problems with the equipment, notes about a trainee or participant, etc.).

 - Be sure ALL WORK surfaces have been wiped down with Clorox wipes after you are done; including: both chairs, chin rest, keyboards, button box, all tables that were used and the counter in room 120A.